-The Bible is filled with truths on reaping and sowing, indeed the apostle Paul reminds us that we reap what we sow, either to evil or to good.
-And like Paul, the prophet Hosea also recognised the deeper truth that is packed within these simple words - that the fruit of righteousness produced in man is only from God, and that it is due to His loving-kindness and tender-mercy that the trusting heart is able to partake of any righteousness.
+The Bible is filled with truths on reaping and sowing, indeed the apostle Paul reminds us that, 'we reap what we sow', either to evil or to good.
+And like Paul, the prophet Hosea also recognised the deeper truth that is packed within these simple words - that the fruit of righteousness produced in man is only from God, and that it is due to His loving-kindness and tender-mercy, that the trusting heart is able to partake of any righteousness.

-"Sow to yourselves in righteousness and reap according to mercy, Hosea warned.
-Break up your fallow ground: for it is time to seek the Lord.
-The people of God were to rend their heart in sincerity and truth and not to simply tear their clothes in an outward show of mock remorse and hypocritical actions, if the coming judgement was to be averted.
+"Sow to yourselves in righteousness and reap according to mercy," Hosea warned.
+"Break up your fallow ground: for it is time to seek the Lord."
+The people of God were to rend their hearts in sincerity and truth and not to simply tear their clothes in an outward show of mock remorse and other hypocritical actions.

-May we take to heart this serious warning of Hosea to sow to ourselves in righteousness, and to break up the fallow ground in our own lives - knowing that it is time to seek the Lord.
+May we take to heart this serious warning of Hosea and sow to ourselves in righteousness.
+May we examine ourselves and break up the fallow ground in our own lives.
+May we sow with a view to righteousness so that we may reap according to His kindness and grace, knowing that it is time to seek the Lord.

-Loving Father thank you for the reminder that I need to root out all bitterness, un-forgiveness, legalism, disinterest, distrust and unbelief in my heart, for I want to sow unto myself righteousness knowing that it is only through Your loving-mercy that such fruit will grow.
-I pray that I will not delay in breaking up the fallow ground in my own heart, knowing that today is the day I need to seek You with every fibre of my being – this I ask in Jesus name, AMEN.
+Loving Father thank you for the reminder that I need to root out all bitterness, unforgiveness, legalism, disinterest, distrust, and unbelief in my heart, for I want to sow unto myself righteousness, knowing that it is only through Your loving-mercy that such fruit will grow.
+I pray that I will not delay in breaking up the fallow ground in my own heart, knowing that today is the day I need to seek You with every fibre of my being.
+This I ask in Jesus' name, AMEN.